 Measure Effectiveness: It is important to know how your content is doing.
 What content is being consumed?
 How many views and downloads does it have?
 What content is helping employees be more productive?
 You want the hard, quantitative metrics. it is good to know which tools are being used and how effective they are in helping salespeople close business.
 Track views, downloads, and pipeline influence by asset.

-Go Mobile: Content should be optimized for mobile use, just as websites are.
+Evolve Your Content To Be Mobile-Accessible: Content should be optimized for mobile use, just as websites are.
 You want employee tools and resources to follow your people everywhere they go and on every professional device they use to get their jobs done.

 Creating compelling and relevant communications is not an easy task.
 I hope you enjoyed our guiding principles for sales content and communications.
 There is a reason why enablement lives in marketing and why sometimes product marketers make great enablement professionals.
 Communications is a big part of the success of our enablement strategies.
 If we don’t communicate clearly and with a voice that is motivational, we’ll lose our people from day one.